Keizaal/Keizaal/README.md

 ### Mod Configuration Menus and .inis

-All of the MCM menus and .inis in Keizaal have been pre-configured to my recommended settings.
+All of the Mod Configuration Menus menus and .inis in Keizaal have been pre-configured to my recommended settings.
 The only thing you need to do when you start a new game is play.

 ### Updating